unbit/ulver/README.md

 * in-package

-The garbage collection system is already working (mark and sweep), and you can manually call it from lisp using the (gc) function (it returns the amount of memory used by the interpreter, in bytes)
+The garbage collection system is already working (mark and sweep), and you can manually call it from lisp using the (gc) function (it returns the amount of memory used by the interpreter, in bytes).

+Packages (namespaces) are implemented, but defpackage supports only the :export argument